The unsolved D.B. Cooper hijacking (skyjacking) of Boeing Flight 305

 While the plane was refueled, the FBI pondered why he had demanded four parachutes.
 Did he have an accomplice?
 Nobody had ever attempted to jump from a highjacked commercial aircraft so they puzzled as to Cooper’s intentions.
 During the refueling process, a vapor lock developed slowing the process.
 Sensing a trap, Cooper again threatened to blow up the plane while the crew worked as quickly as possible to get the plane refueled.

-After refueling, Cooper carefully examined the ransom money and parachutes and satisfied that everything was in order, instructed the pilots to take off.
-Cooper ordered the flight crew to fly to Mexico City, at a speed of 200mph, with the landing gear down, and at an altitude lower than 10,000 feet (normal cruising altitude is between 25,000 and 37,000 feet).
+After refueling, Cooper carefully examined the ransom money and parachutes.
+Satisfied that everything was in order, he instructed the pilots to take off.
+Cooper ordered the flight crew to fly to Mexico City, at a speed of 200 mph, with the landing gear down, and at an altitude lower than 10,000 feet (normal cruising altitude is between 25,000 and 37,000 feet).
 First Officer Rataczak told him that the aircraft would only be able to fly 1,000 miles at that altitude.
 After discussions between Cooper and the crew, it was decided that they would fly to Reno, Nevada where they would again refuel before completing the trip to Mexico City.
 They also decided to fly on Victor 23, a low altitude Federal airway that passed west of the Cascade Range.
 Cooper also demanded that the cabin remain unpressurized.

 Immediately upon takeoff, Cooper instructed the crew to stay in the cockpit.
 Attendant Mucklow hid behind a curtain that separates the coach and first class seats and watched as he tied something to his waist.
 Moments later, the crewed noticed a light flashing indicating that Cooper was attempting to operate the door.
 Over the intercom, Captain Scott asked Cooper if there was anything they could do for him but the hijacker replied with a stern, “No!”
 The crew then noticed a change in air pressure in the cabin.
 D.B.
 Cooper had lowered the aft stairs and jumped out of the plane.